Hire DevOps/Infrastructure Engineers

 - Working knowledge with Vagrant, Docker, and MongoDB

-- Knowledge with configuration management, build management, and release management programs such as Jenkins, Git, SV), Ansible, Mercurial, and others is required.
+- Professionally: Applicants should possess an in-depth understanding of configuration management, build management, and release management programs such as Jenkins, Git, Subversion (SV), Ansible, Mercurial, and other similar programs.

 - Previous consulting or agile client service delivery experience